SKILLS FOR LONG-TERM RECOVERY

 - How to author their own healthy future worth living

-These skills are essential for long-term recovery and for leading an overall healthy life
+These skills are essential for long-term recovery and for leading an overall healthy life, free from addiction.

 Why Strong Relationships Are Important for Those in Recovery